Centrifugal partition chromatography: Laboratory scale

 Centrifugal partition chromatography has been extensively used for isolation and purification of natural products for 40 years.
 Due to the ability to get very high selectivity, and the ability to tolerate samples containing particulated matter, it is possible to work with direct extracts of biomass, opposed to traditional liquid chromatography, where impurities degrade the solid stationary phase so that separation become impossible.

 There are numerous laboratory scale centrifugal partition chromatography manufacturers around the world, like Gilson (Armen Instrument), Kromaton (Rousselet Robatel), and AECS-QUIKPREP.
 These instruments operate at flow rates of 1–500 mL/min. with stationary phase retentions of 40–80%.

+With the new rotor system created after 2022, LiLiChro was able to create a truly analytical instrument (miniLiLi) with a rotor internal volume of only 34ml, which means it can operate at a flow rate of 1ml/min.
+On the other hand, both the miniLiLi and the 140ml midiLiLi can operate with 90+% stationary phase retention.

 Production scale

-Centrifugal partition chromatography does not uses any solid stationary phase, so it guarantees a cost-effective separation for the highest industrial levels.
+Centrifugal partition chromatography does not use any solid stationary phase, so it guarantees a cost-effective separation for the highest industrial levels.
 As opposed to countercurrent chromatography, it is possible to get very high flow rates (for example 10 liters / min) with active stationary phase ratio of >80%, which guarantees good separation and high productivity.
 As in centrifugal partition chromatography, material is dissolved, and loaded the column in mass / volume units, loading capability can be much higher than standard solid-liquid chromatographic techniques, where material is loaded to the active surface area of the stationary phase, which takes up less than 10% of the column.

-Industrial instrument like Gilson (Armen Instrument), Kromaton (Rousselet Robatel) and RotaChrom Technologies (RotaChrom) differ from laboratory scale instruments by the applicable flow rate with satisfactory stationary phase retention (70-90%).
+Industrial instrument like Gilson (Armen Instrument), Kromaton (Rousselet Robatel), RotaChrom Technologies (RotaChrom) differ from laboratory scale instruments by the applicable flow rate with satisfactory stationary phase retention (70–90%).
+LiLiChro's solution is no different from analytics, so it can be scaled up in a completely linear way, and the stationary phase retention is higher than 90% in every case.
 Industrial instruments have flow rates of multiple liter / minutes, while able to purify materials from 10 kg to tonnes per month.

 Operating the production scale equipment requires industrial volume solvent preparation (mixer/settler) and solvent recovery equipment.

+Continuous production

+A common method of increasing efficiency in industrial chromatography is continuous production.
+There, this is done with SMB (Simulated Moving Bed).
+In liquid-liquid chromatography, there is no need to simulate a moving bed, as we can move it in reality, and therefore it is TMB, i.e. True Moving Bed.
+The essence of TMB is to continuously switch the device between ASC and DSC modes, effectively creating a moving bed.
+This technique is much cheaper than SMB, and its efficiency is not lagging behind.
+TMB systems are available from mg to tone capacity from LiLiChro.